 What is emotional geography?

-The study of the location of emotions in both bodies and places; the emotional relations between people and environments; and the task of representing emotional geographies..
+he study of the location of emotions in both bodies and places; the emotional relations between people and environments; and the task of representing emotional geographies..
 Emotional geography has ‘a common concern with the spatiality and temporality of emotions, with the way they coalesce around and within certain places.
-One of its central themes is the examination of how feelings mediate both our conscious and unconscious behaviours in the places where we live out, or ‘enact’, our lives
+One of its central themes is the examination of how feelings mediate both our conscious and unconscious behaviours in the places where we live out, or ‘enact’, our lives Now let me intro the Hungry Girl.

 LISA LILLIEN, the Internet weight-loss goddess also known as Hungry Girl, is into French manicures and Brazilian hair straightening.
 But her palate is American to the core, right down to its weakness for a signature dish served at Planet Hollywood restaurants.